-When you fire your attorney, he or she may issue you a bill for the work that they have done on your case.
-If you do not feel that the bill is fair, you should also consider looking for another attorney to assist you in determining whether or not to pay the bill.
+When you fire your attorney, they may issue you a bill for the work they have done on your case.
+If you do not feel that the bill is fair, you should also consider looking for another attorney to give you legal advice to determine whether or not to pay the bill.

 - Misusing your money

 - Failing to show up at a court hearing